JuliaLang/julia/doc/src/manual/faq.md

 no values and no subtypes (except itself).
 You will generally not need to use this type.

-### How do I check if a file is directly executed by Julia?
+### How do I check if the current file is being run as the main script?

-When a file is directly executed using `julia file.jl` one might want to activate extra functionality like command line argument handling.
-A way to determine that a file is run in such as fashion is to check if `abspath(PROGRAM_FILE) == @__FILE__` is `true`
+When a file is run as the main script using `julia file.jl` one might want to activate extra functionality like command line argument handling.
+A way to determine that a file is run in such as fashion is to check if `abspath(PROGRAM_FILE) == @__FILE__` is `true`.

 ## Memory